What is the Brownian Motion?

 The primary causes of the Brownian Motion can be listed as follows:

 The particle's size is inversely proportional to the motion's speed, which means the small particles exhibit faster movements.

-This is due to the momentum transfer is inversely proportional to the particles' mass.
+This is due to the momentum transfer being inversely proportional to the particles' mass.
 At the same time, lighter particles obtain greater speeds from collisions.